louischatriot/nedb/README.md

 * **unique** (optional, defaults to `false`): enforce field uniqueness.
 Note that a unique index will raise an error if you try to index two documents for which the field is not defined.
 * **sparse** (optional, defaults to `false`): don't index documents for which the field is not defined.
 Use this option along with "unique" if you want to accept multiple documents for which it is not defined.

-Notes:
-* The `_id` is automatically indexed with a unique constraint, so queries specifying a value for it are very fast.
+Note: the `_id` is automatically indexed with a unique constraint, no need to call `ensureIndex` on it.
-* Currently, indexes are implemented as binary search trees.
-I will use self-balancing binary search trees in the future to guarantee a consistent performance (the index on `_id` is already balanced since the `_id` is randomly generated).

 ```javascript